 He was a avid writer on paranormal phenomena and wrote several books on Atlantis.
 In The Mystery of Atlantis, Berlitz claimed Atlantis was real, and claimed to have located Atlantis undersea in The Bermuda Triangle.
 He was also an ancient astronaut theorist who believed that extraterrestrials had visited earth.

-In The Bermuda Triangle Mystery - Solved (1975), research librarian, journalist, pilot, and cooking with popcorn aficionado Larry Kusche, believed he debunked Berlitz’s book as basically sloppy investigative work.
+1975: In The Bermuda Triangle Mystery - Solved, research librarian, journalist, pilot, and cooking with popcorn aficionado Larry Kusche, believed he debunked Berlitz’s book as sloppy investigative work and nothing paranormal.

-Kushe expanded on a chapter and in 1980, wrote The Disappearance of Flight 19.
-He postulated that the flight leader, Lieutenant Charles C. Taylor, an experienced pilot and veteran of several combat missions in World War II’s Pacific Theater, erroneously thought he was in the Florida Keys.
+1980: Kusche expanded on a chapter and wrote The Disappearance of Flight 19.
+He postulated that the flight leader, Lieutenant Charles C. Taylor, an experienced WWII pilot and veteran of several combat missions in the Pacific Theater, erroneously thought he was in the Florida Keys.
 A reason why Taylor said over the radio that his compass had failed, and why no wreckage was ever found.
-The theories are all unproven and just add to the mystery of Flight 19's disappearance.
+The theories are all unproven and just add to the mystery of Flight 19's disappearance in the Devil's Triangle.

 Over several decades, many theories behind the disappearances have been postulated.
 Aliens from outer space (UFOs), human error, Atlantis, sea monsters, freak localized storms, time warps, reverse gravity fields, wormholes, black holes, magnetic anomalies, waterspouts, ghosts from slaves thrown overboard, and underwater eruptions of methane gas from the ocean floor.
 No theory or combination of theories has ever been proven.